PřF:S4002 Epistemology - Course Information

 - Teaching methods

-- Part I. - lecture will be supported by PPT presentation, serving also as a study material.
+- Part I. - lecture will be supported by PPT presentation, serving also as a study material, including a set of tasks to demonstrate principles and to practice them.
 Part II. - lecture will be given using combination of hand-outs and consequent discussion on the topic.

 - Assessment methods